Week 4

-Each week this season, the Super Bowl-winning offensive lineman compares Philly schools to those of our on-field competitors — and celebrates a local education innovation.
-This week, he looks at Green Bay
+This week, the Super Bowl-winning offensive lineman compares Philly schools to those of Green Bay—and celebrates a local education innovation

 We’re up against Green Bay this weekend, and while it’s the smallest city to have an NFL team, it happens to have a really robust summer food program for students: There are more than three-dozen public parks where, this past summer, students could visit for free nutritious lunches.